richard-underwood/cognito-srp-browser-client/README.md

-# cognito-srp-browser-client package
+# cognito-srp-browser-client package #

-Amazon Cognito Secure Remote Password client protocol for browsers.
+This library adds support for [Secure Remote Password](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol) protocol for browsers, compatible with [Amazon Cognito](https://aws.amazon.com/cognito/).
+With this library, customers can authenticate to Amazon Cognito from the browser without sending their password over the network.

 This package is designed to be used on a modern web browser, primarily to provide SRP for the SDK v3 [@aws-sdk/client-cognito-identity-provider](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/cognito-identity-provider/)